 2026 CSA Application:

-There are three steps to the application process (full instructions are below): (1) fill out two forms on the DoD CSA website, (2) send three separate emails to the DoD CSA program with your transcript and other materials, and (3) email additional materials to the WPI committee that oversees DoD CSA applications from WPI students.
+There are four steps to the application process (full instructions are below): (1) request a letter of recommendation from a faculty member, (2) fill out two forms on the DoD CSA website, (3) send two separate emails to the DoD CSA program with your transcript and cyber competitions, and (4) email additional materials to the WPI committee that oversees DoD CSA applications from WPI students.
 All steps must be completed no later than 12:00 p.m.
 EST on February 17, 2026.
 Instructions are below.

-2. Email a faculty member to request a reference.
-Give that person these recommendation instructions and a deadline of February 14, 2026 (or earlier).
+- Email a faculty member to request a reference.
+Give that person these recommendation instructions and a deadline of February 17, 2026 (or earlier).
 The recommender must be a professor who has had you in a Computer Science or other relevant class.
-The professor must email their reference letter to you.
-Recommenders do not have the option of keeping their letters private from you.
+The professor will email their reference letter to the national DoD CSA office.

-3. Fill out the two forms on the DoD CSA application site.
+- Fill out the two forms on the DoD CSA application site.
+[If this link brings you to a 404 error, click on the round shield logo in the upper left corner.
+This will bring you to a new page, where you’ll see “If you’re a CSA applicant, CLICK HERE.”
+That will bring you to the application page.]
 Read everything on the landing page down to the bottom of the CSA New Recruitment Application section.
 When you have a 2-hour window of time and are ready to fill out the entire application in one sitting, click on the Application Part 1 form and fill it out.
 Then continue by opening the Application Part 2 form and filling it out.
 Use the same personal address in both forms so the DoD can link both of your forms.

 Instructions for Step 3: